-We have previously audited the Port Authority's 2014 financial statements, and we expressed unmodified audit opinions on the respective financial statements of the business-type activities and discretely presented component unit in our report dated March 27, 2015.
-In our opinion, the summarized information presented herein as of and for the year ended September 30, 2014 is consistent, in all material respects, with the audited financial statements from which it has been derived.
-The summarized information has not been modified for the effects of GASB Statements No. 68 and 71 and thus is not comparative to the current year amounts.
+We have previously audited the Port Authority's 2015 financial statements, and we expressed unmodified audit opinions on the respective financial statements of the business-type activities and discretely presented component unit in our report dated May 27, 2016.
+In our opinion, the summarized information presented herein as of and for the year ended September 30, 2015 is consistent, in all material respects, with the audited financial statements from which it has been derived.